benjaminw1030/PierresVendors/README.md

 3. Open the new directory.
 4. Open a new terminal instance in the PierresVendors.Solution/PierresVendors directory.
 5. Type "dotnet build" in the terminal, then after completion type "dotnet run" to start the program.
+6. To view, navigate to http://localhost:5000 or https://localhost:5001 in any web browser.

 * To run model tests, navigate to PierresVendors.Solution/PierresVendors.Tests in the console and type "dotnet test".